Bagaar/ember-permissions/README.md

 });
 ```

-Now each transition will be checked to see if it's allowed based on the required permissions per route.
-If a transition is not allowed the `route-access-denied` event will be triggered.
+Now each transition will be validated based on the required permissions per route.
+If a transition is not allowed the [`route-access-denied`](#route-access-denied) event will be triggered.

 Since the required permissions per route are now set, we can start checking if routes can be accessed.
-In the example below, we use the `can-access-route` helper to do so.
+In the example below, we use the [`can-access-route`](#can-access-route) helper to do so.

 ```handlebars
 {{! app/templates/components/menu.hbs }}